The University resumed holding in-person degree ceremonies from September 2021

 When are the degree ceremonies?

-Jesus College is presenting graduands at ceremonies on 25th September, 1st and 2nd October.
-Further ceremonies are being planned for Hilary 2022.
-In absentia ceremonies are still taking place on a regular basis.
+Jesus College is presenting graduands at ceremonies on 5 March, 12 March, 7 May, 21 May and 4 June 2022.
+In absentia degree conferrals are also taking place on a regular basis.

 How has the COVID-19 pandemic affected degree ceremonies?